 Strengthening the role of business and SME associations (including sectoral associations) in order to improve Public-Private Dialogue;

-Encouraging opportunities for Georgian start-ups to enter the EU and Georgian markets.
+Developing opportunities for Georgian start-ups to enter the EU and Georgian markets.

 Through the dedicated Subcommittee the Parties will exchange information on mining and metals to achieve better understanding of Georgian and EU policies, including the implementation of the EU Raw Materials Initiative, the Horizon 2020 research programme and the European Innovation Partnership on Raw Materials.